List of ATP number 1 ranked doubles tennis players: Weeks at No. 1 leaders timeline

+No. 1 leaders timeline

 Year-end number 1

 The year-end No. 1 ranked player is determined based on the ATP rankings following the completion of the final tournament of the calendar year.
 For doubles, two rankings are maintained, one for the individual player or players with the most points, and one for the team with the most points at the end of the season.